afarber/OpenMapView/docs/MAVEN_CENTRAL_SETUP.md

 }
 ```

-This is the official endpoint for the Central Portal and works with the user tokens generated from your Central Portal account.
+This is the official endpoint for the Central Portal and works with the user tokens generated from the Central Portal account.

 ## Resources